Share:

 • Vendor managers

-Overall, these people will collectively be in charge of creating, carrying out, testing, and maintaining the disaster recovery plan.
+Overall, these individuals will collectively be responsible for creating, implementing, testing, and maintaining the IT disaster recovery plan.

 Objectives of a Disaster Recovery Plan